-I walked that road, baking beneath the merciless sun, for a couple of hours, navigating by the sinking sun, which stayed comfortingly on my left.
+I walked that road, baking in a solar inferno, for a couple of hours, navigating by that too-slowly sinking sun, which stayed comfortingly on my left.
 Then I reached a junction.
 My phone battery was almost dead, so I quickly scribbled a map taken from Google and started off along Rt 4 as the sun set.
 I was now aiming well inland, towards the old capital of Gyeongju, but that was fine by me.

 I came to a small shopping complex and took my phone into a convenience store to be charged — part of the service over here.
 Then I found a men’s room with HOT WATER and partied hard, washing, shaving, doing stealth-laundry till the phone was done.
 It was dark, and the road was tight; lots of ditch-jockeying to dodge oncoming cars.
 Just ahead Rt 14 split and shot for Pohang, back on the coast.